GoblinArchives/LiminalHorror/SRD3/NPCs.md

 A drifter, currently working a short stint in construction.
 She has red hair that is always intricately braided.
 At first glance Cathy looks to be late-30s, but her true age is unknown.

 * **Desire**: To live a simple life and go under the radar.
-* **Secret**: She gained immortality after surviving a failed ritual by the **[Knights of Amelioration](#knights-of-amelioration) (link)** 100 years ago.
+* **Secret**: She gained immortality after surviving a failed ritual by the **[Knights of Amelioration](https://liminalhorrorrpg.com/srd-cults/#knights-of-amelioration)** 100 years ago.
 Over the years others have discovered her gift, trying, and failing, to use it.
 The current legend going around is that drinking her blood can transfer her gifts, though this is not true.